Andrew Low House Museum

-AboutLocated on beautiful Lafayette Square, just across the square from the The Cathedral Basilica of St. John the Baptist, the Andrew Low House Museum is a nationally known 1840's historic home open to the public.
+AboutLocated on beautiful Lafayette Square, just across the square from The Cathedral Basilica of St. John the Baptist, the Andrew Low House Museum is a nationally known 1840s historic home open to the public.

-The house is carefully restored and showcases an important collection of furniture, paintings, glass, and other decorative arts.
-A historic garden and courtyard for relaxing are also part of site's unique charm.
+The house is carefully restored and showcases an essential collection of furniture, paintings, glass, and other decorative arts.
+A historic garden and courtyard for relaxing are also part of the site's+ unique charm.

-Juliette Gordon Low, founder of the Girl Scouts, was Low's daughter in-law and lived in the home for a significant period up until her death.
-The country's first Girl Scout Headquarters was the original carriage house of the home.
+Juliette Gordon Low, founder of the Girl Scouts, was Low's daughter-in-law and lived in the home for a significant period until her death.
+The country's first Girl Scout Headquarters was the home's original carriage house.

 Whether it is your first visit or one of the many, discover the fascinating stories of one of Savannah's most treasured places!